w3f/polguard/docs/DEVELOPMENT.md

 ## Future Considerations and Known Issues

+### Notification Formatting

+Currently, notification handling logic exists in both the chain and API services.
+Ideally, only the API service should be responsible for the styling and formatting of notifications.
+This would simplify the chain service and maintain a consistent format across different notification consumers.

+### Chain Service Statefulness

+The chain service is currently stateful and uses node-persist for file-based persistence.
+However, the only piece of data that actually needs to be persisted is the `last_processed_block`.
+To simplify, this responsibility could be moved to the API service, which already functions as a persistence layer.

 ### Storage Implementation

 Initially, the platform used Redis for key-value storage.
 To simplify infrastructure requirements, we replaced it with node-persist, a file-based storage solution.
 This works well for our current needs (a few hundred keys), but be aware that node-persist lacks file-level locking, which could cause data corruption if multiple processes access the same storage directory.